Hiring Authentic Foreign Accents You Can Trust

-If you are coming to Voices in search of a voice actor, you probably already have a project in mind that you need completed.
-At this point, you will have already established where the end product (whether it’s a film, advertisement or other video) will be released and distributed.
+If you are coming to Voices in search of a voice actor, you probably already have a project in mind that you need to be completed.
+At this point, you will have already established where the end product (whether it’s a film, advertisement or another video) will be released and distributed.
 Where your content will be seen and by whom, is vitally important, as it can impact whether the voice you seek is regionally specific.

-For an example: Many people are surprised to learn that a ‘British accent’ is a misnomer.
+For example, many people are surprised to learn that a ‘British accent’ is a misnomer.
 An RP accent is typically what North Americans think of when they imagine how people in Britain speak, but in actuality, the number of accents is quite diverse.
 So depending on where your content will be seen, you may want to narrow it down a bit – should the person sound like they are from London or from Newcastle?
 This regional distinction is crucial in hiring the right voice.

 You can explore your choices for different voice overs available through Voices, including filtering voice actors by languages or accents on the accent map of the UK.